Smart Cities Need Smarter Security

 Albert, an IDS for SLTTs

 Many SLTT government organizations rely on Albert Network Monitoring.
 Albert sensors leverage a unique, SLTT-focused signature set developed through years of expertise working with government organizations.
-Albert’s signatures are updated twice daily, providing the latest security monitoring for SLTT networks.
-When a threat is detected and a signature match is found, an alert is sent to a 24×7 Security Operations Center (SOC).
-In the SOC, cybersecurity experts focused on SLTT security analyze the alerts to eliminate any false positives.
-For Albert sensor alerts that are confirmed malicious, the SOC analyst notifies the affected SLTT entity and provides information about security best practices to help.
+Albert’s signatures are updated once daily, providing the latest security monitoring for SLTT networks.
+When a threat is detected and a signature match is found, an alert is sent to the 24x7x365 Center for Internet Security Security Operations Center (CIS SOC).
+In the CIS SOC, cybersecurity experts focused on SLTT security analyze the alerts to eliminate any false positives.
+For Albert sensor alerts that are confirmed malicious, the CIS SOC analyst notifies the affected SLTT entity and provides information about security best practices to help.